astridx/meinblog/content/posts/joomla/45joomla-template-dark-mode.en.md

     </script>
 ```

-Are you wondering what `window.matchMedia` means? `window.variableName` means that the variable `variableName` is declared in the global scope.
+Are you wondering what `window.matchMedia` means? `window.PLACEHOLDER` means that the variable `PLACEHOLDER` is declared in the global scope.
 This means that any JavaScript code has access to this variable.
 The use of [`window`](https://developer.mozilla.org/en-US/docs/Web/API/Window)[^developer.mozilla.org/en-us/docs/web/api/window] is not mandatory.
 However, `window` is often used as a convention to indicate that a variable is global.
-Global variables should be avoided if possible.
-It is safer to define your own variables if you can.
+Global variables should be avoided.
+Using them is not a good programming style.
+It is safer to define your own variables, if possible.

-> A simple solution would be to display everything in black and white.
-The entry `@media (prefers-color-scheme: dark) { body { background: #333!important; color: white !important; }}` in the CSS file would do this.
+> If you want to implement a dark mode, there is an uncomplicated solution: simply display everything in black and white.
+The text `@media (prefers-color-scheme: dark) { body { background: #333!important; color: white !important; }}` in the CSS file would do this.
 A matching color scheme is better in terms of quality.

 ### New files